 Fry the eggs to your liking; set aside.

-Once you’re ready to make the sauce, salt the water (about 1 tsp per liter of water) and drop the spaghetti.
+Once you're ready to make the sauce, salt the water (about 1 teaspoon per liter of water) and drop the spaghetti.
 Stir the pasta until it comes back to a full boil to prevent sticking.
 Set the timer for 1 minute less than the package instruction.

 In a wok or a large saute pan, add a little vegetable oil just to coat.
 Sear mushrooms until browned on one side and flip them.
-Add asparagus, season with 1 tsp soy sauce and saute the vegetables for about 1 minute.
+Add asparagus, season with 1 teaspoon soy sauce and saute the vegetables for about 1 minute.

 Add cream mixture and let reduce for about 30 seconds.
 If the pasta is not ready at this point, turn off the heat and wait for the pasta.